 Course material (password-protected, will potentially be updated throughout the term):

 As the slides will be updated, I will post them here for download and review, as PDF files and as HTML presentations.
-They are generated with Office 2007, so no guarantee that they look nice with any specific browser etc. The set of slides includes some I took from Prof. Schiller's slides for his textbook, a few slides are from the Tutorial on Wireless Sensor Networks by Deborah Estrin, Akbar Sayeed, and Mani Srivastava, and some slides are prepared by Nitin Vaidya for his tutorials on Mobile Ad Hoc Networks: Routing, MAC and Transport Issues and TCP for Wireless and Mobile Hosts:
+The set of slides includes some I adapted from Prof. Schiller's slides for his textbook, a few slides are from the Tutorial on Wireless Sensor Networks by Deborah Estrin, Akbar Sayeed, and Mani Srivastava, and some slides are prepared by Nitin Vaidya for his tutorials on Mobile Ad Hoc Networks: Routing, MAC and Transport Issues and TCP for Wireless and Mobile Hosts: